-No. Fact Action 4 Large-scale investment project relief The taxable profit of a company that invests 20 to 30 million euros or more in Lithuania and creates at least 150 to 200 or more jobs is exempt from corporate income tax for 20 years.
-The incentive is applied if the company earns at least 75% of its income from data processing, web server hosting or related activities, and manufacturing (related to processing).
-To be eligible for the relief, a large project investment agreement is signed with the Lithuanian Authorities.
-When considering large investments in Lithuania, evaluate the thresholds and other requirements to be met to apply for a large-scale investment project incentive.
-5 Collective Investment Undertakings are generally tax-exempt Income, dividends, and capital gains of collective investment entities, ventures, and private capital are broadly exempt from tax subject to certain anti-avoidance provisions.
+No. Fact Action 4 THE LAXABLE DIVILLAL A COMBANIA MALIMENTS ZO 10 30 MINION EUROS OF MOLE IN CITIVANIA When considering large investments in Lithuania, evaluate the thresholds and other requirements to be met to apply for a large-scale investment project incentive.
+Review the list of new investments and assess potential applicability of the tax incentive.
+5 Based on the incentive, the taxable profits shall be reduced by the amount of the actual costs incurred for the acquisition of assets if they are necessary for the entity to carry out the investment project and: The assets are attributable to the following kinds of fixed assets: plant and machinery, installations, computer and communications equipment (computers, computer networks and hardware), software, acquired rights, trucks and trailers The assets have not been used and were produced not earlier than 2 years ago 6 Collective Investment Undertakings are generally tax-exempt Income, dividends, and capital gains of collective investment entities, ventures, and private capital are broadly exempt from tax subject to certain anti-avoidance provisions.
 When investing in funds, consider eligibility for the collective investment undertaking tax regime in Lithuania.
-6 DAC7 implemented in Lithuania As of 1 January 2023, new data reporting requirements for platform operators operating in the EU came into force.
+7 DAC7 implemented in Lithuania As of 1 January 2023, new data reporting requirements for platform operators operating in the EU came into force.
 It applies to digital platforms in which sellers can connect with customers, thereby carrying out commercial activities and receiving remuneration in exchange for the goods or activities.
 Such services include accommodation, food delivery, property rental, etc. Platform operators are required to submit certain data of sellers (the first reporting is due until 31 January 2024).
 Analyze new data reporting requirements in Lithuania.
 Assess whether appropriate internal procedures have been implemented to collect and submit data of the sellers using the platform.
-7 ATAD II established in Lithuania In year 2020, complex rules were implemented with respect to hybrid mismatches.
+8 ATAD II established in Lithuania In year 2020, complex rules were implemented with respect to hybrid mismatches.
 In general, Lithuania follows the principle that to the extent that a hybrid mismatch results in a double deduction, the deduction is given only in the member state in which such payment has its source, and when a hybrid mismatch results in a deduction without inclusion, the member state of the payer denies the deduction of such payment.
 Analyze complex financial transactions or transactions with hybrid entities and application of ATAD II rules in Lithuania.
-8 Mandatory Disclosure Regime (MDR) implementation in Lithuania MDR was introduced in Lithuania on 30 July 2019 and is aligned with the EU's Directive on the mandatory disclosure and exchange of cross-border tax arrangements (DAC6).
-MDR requires taxpayers and intermediaries to report certain cross-border arrangements that meet specified hallmarks to the Lithuanian Tax Authorities.
-Follow and track your cross-border arrangements and comply with your obligation to report arrangements that meet certain hallmarks to the Lithuanian Tax Authorities.